chinamike65/hugo-tuolesi/content/book1/book1en.md

 Memorize and recite the scriptures according to the above requirements, and when you have completed your studies, you can graduate after taking extra classes.

-Everyone works hard, I believe that preparatory classes will soon graduate.
+If everyone works hard, I believe that preparatory classes will soon graduate.

-After graduating from the preparatory class, they will enter the ministry class, and other new disciples can enter the preparatory class.
+After graduating from the preparatory class, they will enter the main class, and other new disciples can enter the preparatory class.

 Each group practice center will start the group practice once a week, and it will increase to two or three times later.

 At present, there is only one preparatory class, and other classes will be gradually added in the future.
 When there are all five classes, then the co-cultivation center will have co-cultivation learning every day, which is very good!

-The second class is the Ministry class.
+The second class is the Main class.

-The Ministry class will first recite the following:
+The Miain class will first recite the following:

 Recite the Twenty-One Tara Sutra 10,000 times, and it is even better if you can recite it 100,000 times.